Material handling equipment appraisals.

 The warehouse, asset by asset.

-We value the handling and storage fleet, from a few forklifts to a fully automated DC, and we settle ownership and removal cost before the number goes in the report.
+We value the handling and storage fleet, from a few forklifts to a fully automated distribution center, and we settle ownership and removal cost before the number goes in the report.

 - Forklifts and lift trucks: counterbalance, reach, order pickers and pallet jacks.